 Usually appears as:

 - T2: high signal with cystic areas

 Treatment and prognosis

-The imaging appearances for CCS are non-specific and can be very similar to other primary renal neoplasms, especially Wilms tumour which is much more common.
-Finding of bone metastasis could suggest CCS rather than Wilms tumour 1.
+The imaging appearances for clear cell sarcoma of the kidney are non-specific and can be very similar to other primary renal neoplasms, especially Wilms tumour which is much more common.
+Finding of bone metastasis could suggest clear cell sarcoma of the kidney rather than Wilms tumour 1.

 - 1. Chung EM, Graeber AR, Conran RM.
 Renal Tumors of Childhood: Radiologic-Pathologic Correlation Part 1.
 The 1st Decade: From the Radiologic Pathology Archives.
 Radiographics.
 2016;36 (2): 499-522. doi:10.1148/rg.2016150230 - Pubmed citation

 - 2. Argani P, Perlman EJ, Breslow NE et-al. Clear cell sarcoma of the kidney: a review of 351 cases from the National Wilms Tumor Study Group Pathology Center.
 Am.
 J. Surg.
 Pathol.
 2000;24 (1): 4-18.
 Pubmed citation

 - 3. Furtwängler R, Gooskens SL, van Tinteren H et-al. Clear cell sarcomas of the kidney registered on International Society of Pediatric Oncology (SIOP) 93-01 and SIOP 2001 protocols: a report of the SIOP Renal Tumour Study Group.
 Eur.
 J. Cancer.
 2013;49 (16): 3497-506. doi:10.1016/j.ejca.2013.06.036 - Pubmed citation